Government announces up to €20,000 in grants available to taxi drivers switching to electric vehicle ownership.

 Find out more below!

-Taxi drivers purchasing an EV from Windsor can now claim up to €20,000 in grants against a new Nissan LEAF or Renault ZOE when they scrap their old, high mileage petrol or diesel vehicle.
+Taxi drivers purchasing an EV or PHEV from Windsor can now claim up to €20,000 in grants towards a new electric vehicle when they scrap an old, high-mileage petrol or diesel vehicle.

-This means that, in total, €25,000 in grants is available to those who scrap their old taxi or hackney for a new Nissan LEAF or Renault ZOE.
-This equates to double the previous grant in 2020.
+This means that, in total, up to €25,000 in grants is available to those scrapping their old taxi or hackney for a new electric or PHEV vehicle—double the amount offered in 2020.

 Watch: Paul Clooney, LEAF Taxi Driver